variousauthors/the-valley/NEXTSTEPS.md

      [x] implement double-dabble
      [x] display player X, Y on the window (just for fun)
 - [] fight v0 - skeleton implementation of random encounter
-     - [] while wandering around, after arriving in a new square, move the game into the encounter state
+     - [x] while wandering around, after arriving in a new square, check against the random (start with 50/50)
+     - [x] if the check passes,move the game into the encounter state
+     - [x] put the window onto the bottom of the screen to indicate this state visually for debugging
      - [] in this state a button press returns us to the map state
-     - [] put the window onto the bottom of the screen to indicate this state visually for debugging
 - [] fight v1 - whack'em
   - [] add a stat block for the monster and player in data with just HP for both